Sewing collars & leashes with an LK-1900BN bartacking machine

 The machine uses 135x17 needles (also called DPx17).
 I use size 140/22 for all the webbing (both Tex-70 and -90 thread.
 Usually you'd use a larger needle with heavier thread.).
 It wouldn't hurt to have smaller 120/19, 130/21 & larger 160/23 needles.
 Ask the seller of the machine what would make sense to experiment with.

-I use Groz-Beckert 768692 RG point (round with small ball point) SAN5 (which means improved thread guidance), "gedebur" (means titanium coated).
+I use Groz-Beckert 768692 RG point (round with small ball point) SAN5 (means improved thread guidance), "gedebur" (means titanium coated).

 I started with Groz-Beckert 761032 R point (regular round point).
 They worked ok.
 The seller suggested SAN5 might work better.
 I think it does.
 When I switched to those, it seemed like the thread-tension balance (between needle and bobbin threads) was more consistent, less touchy.
 SAN5 has a larger channel for the thread.
-That might be why (the material isn't affecting the needle tension as much?).
+That might be why.

 Scheduled needle replacement